pashov/audits/team/md/PumpScience-security-review_2024-12-24.md

 - If found, sweep it to the creator/admin using a signed CPI
 - Then continue with regular curve creation

-# [H-03] Unused freeze authority revocation creates token cock risk
+# [H-03] Unused freeze authority revocation creates token lock risk

 ## Severity